SuperVK/sparse-image-repr-bep/bep.typ

   "Stab"_G (phi_0) := { g in G | g act phi_0 = phi_0 } equiv SO(2)
 $

-Futhermore, we can see that the effect of a shear on a Gaussian can also be generated by a rotation and a scale.
-I.e. we can remove $s_3$ and still generate all Gaussian configurations.
+Furthermore, we can see that the effect of a shear on a Gaussian can also be generated by a rotation and a scale.
+I.e., we can remove $s_3$ and still generate all Gaussian configurations.

 // #definition[
 //   $T := {D | D in SPD(2) "and D is diagonal"}$